-Sweden's Ulf Sterner played four games with the New York Rangers in 1964-65 and Czechoslovakia's Jaroslav Jirik appeared in three games with the St. Louis Blues in 1969-70.
+Sweden's Ulf Sterner played four games for the New York Rangers in 1964-65, and Czechoslovakia's Jaroslav Jirik played three games for the St. Louis Blues in 1969-70.

 "Honestly, I'm not the first Swede that made it," Salming said. "[Defenseman] Thommie Bergman with the Detroit Red Wings played the year before (1972-73)."